OpenShot/openshot-qt/doc/clips.rst

 Below is a list of clip properties which can be edited, and in most cases, animated over time.
 To view a clip's properties, right click and choose **Properties**.
 The property editor will appear, where you can change these properties.
 Note: Pay close attention to where the play-head (i.e. red playback line) is.
 Key frames are automatically created at the current playback position, to help create animations.
+When animating clip properties, you can fade a clip from opaque to transparent with ``alpha``, slide a clip around the screen with ``location_x`` and ``location_y``, scale a clip smaller or larger with the ``scale_x`` and ``scale_y``, fade the volume of a clip quieter or louder with ``volume``, and much more.
+See the table below for a full list of clip properties.

 .. table::
    :widths: 18 18 70

    ======================  ==========  ============
-   Name                    Type        Description
+   Clip Property Name      Type        Description
    ======================  ==========  ============
-   Alpha                   Key-Frame   Curve representing the alpha (1 to 0) Channel Filter          Key-Frame   A number representing an audio channel to filter (clears all other channels) Channel Mapping         Key-Frame   A number representing an audio channel to output (only works when filtering a channel) Frame Number            Enum        The format to display the frame number (if any)
+   Alpha                   Key-Frame   Curve representing the alpha for fading the image and adding transparency (1 to 0) Channel Filter          Key-Frame   A number representing an audio channel to filter (clears all other channels) Channel Mapping         Key-Frame   A number representing an audio channel to output (only works when filtering a channel) Frame Number            Enum        The format to display the frame number (if any)